David-Grim/CSE183-project/README.md

 Clicking on Profile will bring users to their profile page, showing their name, avatar icon, and bio.
 This page contains an “Edit Profile” button, which will allow the user to edit one’s avatar and bio.
-Profile functionality was implemented similar to adding bands and albums, and INSERT EXPLANATION.
+Profile functionality was implemented to give the user a unique profile they can edit freely to better reflect themselves.
+A comment history feature was added to allow the user (and any other visiting their profile) to view what comments that user has made, complete with a link to the specific song the comment was made.

 Users navigating through song lyrics will be able to click on the lyrics themselves, where they will be prompted to add comments on these if they so choose.
 The heart of our website’s discussion